Sheetal111005/Sheetal111005/readme.md

 # Hello, I'm Sheetal 👋

-Welcome to my GitHub profile!
-I'm a B.Tech 2nd-year student at UPES, passionate about technology and always eager to learn and grow in the field of computer science.
+Hello, world! 🌎👋
+I'm a sophomore pursuing a BTech in Computer Science at UPES, driven by a deep curiosity for data science and a passion for web development.
+Currently, I’m mastering SQL and honing my Java skills, and I’m all about finding innovative ways to turn my ideas into something amazing and practical.

+I’m always on the lookout for collaborative opportunities and am especially excited about open-source projects and creative problem-solving.
+If you’re passionate about tech like me and eager to innovate, let’s bring our ideas together and create something incredible! 🚀

+Let’s revolutionize through innovation, creation, and determination!

+Happy coding! 💻🌟
 ## 🚀 About Me

 - 🎓 Currently exploring the world of computer science as a B.Tech student.